barryclark/jekyll-now/_posts/2015-09-12-Hiring-a-Great-Technical-Team-Part-1.md

 you are not only attracting the best in the industry but you have also settled for [a well-oiled hiring machine][5], which works well to separate the wheat from the chaff.

-Or you may be like the majority of the people out there: trying to setup a quality technical team in a so-and-so company, in a so\-and\-so IT market.
+Or you may be like the majority of the people out there: trying to setup a quality technical team in a so\-and\-so company, in a so\-and\-so IT market.

 The following sections are for you: providing some pointers, suggestions and techniques "from the trenches".

-You will probably find that most of my suggestions are just common sense.
+You will probably find that most of the suggestions are just common sense.
 That is exactly what I think they are; nothing ground-breaking.
 However, as they say, common sense is not so common. :-)

 These posts are not meant to be taken as a gospel, all forming one big process, because "that guy online said they just work".
-In fact, I would hate if this article made you create a "process" of any kind.
+In fact, I would hate it if these articles made you create a "process" of any kind.
-My goal for them is to trigger a thought process, perhaps providing some ideas and techniques along the way.
+My goal for these is to trigger a thought process, perhaps providing some ideas and techniques along the way.

 So now that we have these things out of the way, let's move on to the ...